Lumineks/docker-course/dockerfile-docs.md

    Copies local file in the specified image directory.
 Usually this is a working image directory that was created in the previous step
 5. `CMD`
    Executes command after images was created.
 The process for docker container.
+6. `EXPOSE`
+   Opens cpecified port in the container

 **To build docker image from Dockerfile run `docker build <path_to_Dockerfile>`** Example if in the folder with Dockerfile - `docker build .`